Ridder Arena

 Ridder Arena is an indoor ice rink at the University of Minnesota, and home to the Minnesota Golden Gophers women's ice hockey team.
 The arena is adjacent to the men's 3M Arena at Mariucci.
 It was completed in 2002, and includes the connected Baseline Tennis Center for the men's and women's tennis teams.
 It was the first facility in the United States built specifically for college women's ice hockey, and has hosted the NCAA Women's Frozen Four on four occasions.
+The arena is named for benefactors Robert Ridder and Kathleen Ridder.

 Background

-Planning for the Ridder Arena began in the mid-1990s due to growth of the Minnesota Golden Gophers women's ice hockey program, and the need for a second arena on the University of Minnesota campus.
+Planning for Ridder Arena began in the mid-1990s due to growth of the Minnesota Golden Gophers women's ice hockey program, and the need for a second arena on the University of Minnesota campus.
 Local businessman Robert Ridder co-chaired a task force to build a rink for the women's team, but he died in 2000 before the completion of the project.
 Funding for the new arena was approved in 1999, and included contributions from the Minnesota Legislature, university fundraising, and other private donations.
 Ridder and his wife, Kathleen, donated $500,000 towards the project, and additional money came from "Wilson's Way", a fundraising initiative by Gary Wilson, coach of the women's cross country team.
 The design of the facility was a collaboration between Rossetti Architects and Ankeny Kell, with construction completed by Shaw Lundquist Associates.